gakonst/solidity-book/src/optimization.md

 By - ControlCplusControlV

-Optimizing Gas Usage in Solidity is a deep rabbit hole, from using msg.value as a cheaper zero to actually abi packing with structs, it can be exhaustive.
+Optimizing Gas Usage in Solidity is a deep rabbit hole, from using msg.value as a cheaper zero to abi packing with structs, it can be exhaustive.
 So it's important to save your time optimizing, and optimizing the architecture of your dapp before you spend time on micro-optimizations.

 Also, optimizations often require a near exhaustive knowledge of the EVM and Solidity Compiler, so learning how the compiler works so you can help it is important.
 I recommend listening to this talk for an in-depth look at the solc compiler which can be found [here](https://www.youtube.com/watch?v=RxL_1AfV7N4).